East Asian Studies Department

 Courses of Study

-EA212f Religions of China, Japan, and Tibet Listed as Religious Studies 212.
+[EA212] Religions of China, Japan, and Tibet Listed as Religious Studies 212.
 Four credit hours.
-S. Singh
+S.

-EA221s Second Language Pedagogy An introduction to current research and theory in the area of second language acquisition (SLA).
+[EA221] Second Language Pedagogy An introduction to current research and theory in the area of second language acquisition (SLA).
 Students will gain an understanding of theories of SLA; the similarities and differences across first and second language acquisition; and the role of individual differences in language learning (including age, first language, and aptitude, among others).
 Students will also become familiar with the implications for SLA of sociolinguistic differences for English across time and space in the United States.
-Intended for students who are interested in second language learning and teaching.
-Origins humanities lab.
+A humanities lab intended for students who are interested in second language learning and teaching.
 Four credit hours.
-Wang

-EA250f History of Modern China: Everyday Life and Revolution Listed as History 250.
+[EA250] History of Modern China: Everyday Life and Revolution Listed as History 250.
 Four credit hours.
-H, I. Parker
+H, I.

 [EA252] Hell on Earth?
 Chinese Writers on Modern Chinese Society An examination of how Chinese writers used literature and film to address the political and social crises their country faced during the 20th century.
 Through close readings of literary and cinematic works, students will reflect critically on the experiences of the Chinese people as they struggled to modernize and reform society.
 Students will reflect on what these experiences might teach us about our own society as well as contemporary China, and they will develop their ability to express insights both orally and in writing.
 Four credit hours.
 L, I.